-Student Questionnaire Strongly Agree Agree Undecided Disagree Strongly Disagree 1.
-I believe that the School's mission is matched by what is actually happening in the program and that the School does what it says it does.
+School Name: Student Questionnaire Agree Undecided Disagree Strongly Disagree I believe that the School's mission is matched by what is actually happening in the program and that the School does what it says it does.
 2. I find that the admission process is effective in enrolling students who are appropriate and likely to benefit from their experience at the School.
 3. I find the School provides a comprehensive program of intellectual, aesthetic, and physical activities that meets my needs.
 4. I believe the School engages me in a variety of experiences that reflect the diversity of the student body and the multicultural nature of society.
 5. I believe the School actively takes into consideration my individual needs, learning style, and characteristics by providing developmentally appropriate programs and activities to help me achieve my potential.
 6. I feel there are faculty to whom I can turn for advice both in academic and personal issues.
 7. Discipline and other policies are applied fairly and reflect the core values of the School.
 8. I believe that the methods used to assess my work at the School are clear, fair, and helpful.
 9. I believe that the School is a safe, clean, well-organized place that nurtures learning and mutual respect among students and teachers.
-10. I find that the School has an effective system of communicating important information to the students.
+I find that the School has an effective system of communicating important information to the students.
 11. I feel that the School has sufficient resources to meet my needs.
+We welcome any additional comments that will help the School reflect on opportunities for school improvement.